We need a new calendar!

 clothing a landscape in fine writing, both the writer’s own and that of other historical figures… John Crace’s mischievous “Digested Read” for the Guardian of Macfarlane’s latest book, Landmarks, defines “Macfarlish” as “the process of praising other authors to make your own book better by association”

-In a 2019 Guardian interview, Jamie talked about how “has been colonised – by middle-class white men“, suggesting that “if you understand how that’s happened, you understand the whole godforsaken political state of this country.”
+In a 2019 Guardian interview, Jamie talked about how nature writing “has been colonised – by middle-class white men“, suggesting that “if you understand how that’s happened, you understand the whole godforsaken political state of this country.”
 The same type of people as usual have emerged at the top of a field that Jamie says was “barely there” 15 years ago.
 The same calm competence ends up running things again.

 One of the assumptions this leads to is the idea of ‘the wild’.
 This means different things to different people, depending on how secure they feel, their sense of safety, and, yes, their financial background: